HAH804P Biological Effects of Ionizing Radiation and Its Diagnostic and Therapeutic Applications (2 ECTS)

 Following the HAH705P from S1

-- Sources of ionizing radiation used in medicine; overview of techniques using ionizing radiation in diagnosis and therapy. – L. Santoro 2 hours
+- Sources of ionizing radiation used in medicine; overview of techniques using ionizing radiation in diagnosis and therapy. – L. Santoro, 2 hours

-- Radiation protection in the fields of radiation therapy, brachytherapy, and in-vivo radiation therapy, from an organizational (radiation protection in departments) and technical (design and shielding) perspective – J. Maczkowiak 5 hours
+- Radiation protection in the fields of radiation therapy, brachytherapy, and in-vivo radiation therapy, from an organizational (radiation protection in departments) and technical (design and shielding) perspective – J. Maczkowiak 5h

 Hourly volumes: